leaving for Berlin: Pre-departure guidelines

 gift from back home (e.g. a small picture book of your town or state, a

-college T- or Sweat-Shirt, a bottle of California wine).
+college T- or Sweat-Shirt, some maple syrup, a bottle of California wine and the like).
 Bring also some

 photos of your own family, city, campus etc. as well as some of your favorite recipes of American